FORTH-ICS-INSPIRE/artemis/docs/installsetup.md

 ## Setup Tool

 1. Edit environment variables in `.env` file (especially the security-related variables); please check [this docs page](https://bgpartemis.readthedocs.io/en/latest/envvars/) for more information on the env variables.
-A comprehensive list of environment variables and their exact use can be found at [Environment variables](https://bgpartemis.readthedocs.io/en/latest/envvars/), detailing all variables used in the .env file used for ARTEMIS system setup (non-hijack-related).

 2. It is important that before starting ARTEMIS, you should setup secure access to the web application (used to configure/control ARTEMIS and view its state),